wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-replace-two.md

 Finally, we need to call both of the modals previously created.
 First, the "Modal One" will be opened once the user clicks on the "Open Modal" button, and after 10 seconds, the modal will close and get replaced by the "Modal Two."

-Below you can find an example of how to call the modals in the correct order. `useState` will help set modals open or false, depending on the case.
+Below, find an example of how to call the modals in the correct order. `useState` will help set modals open or false, depending on the case.
 In contrast, `useEffect` will call the second modal, replacing the first one, after some time.
-There's also the "trigger component," which in this case will be the `<Button />` component.
+There is also the "trigger component," which in this case will be the `<Button />` component.

 ```jsx
 const SampleContent = () => {